mkzia/eas503-notes/_sources/basics.md

   1. `__private__`  double underscore is convention that means you are not supposed access this variable directly.
 They are by convention like private variables in other languages.

 :::{warning}
-Following these conventions in your assignments!
+Follow these conventions in your assignments!
 :::